Abdullah123op/Abdullah123op/README.md

 # Abdullah Shaikh - Android & Flutter Developer

 Welcome to my GitHub profile!
 I'm a passionate and experienced *Mobile App Developer* with over 2 years of experience specializing in *Android* and *Flutter* development.
-Currently, I'm working at *Arshikweb IT Solution, where I focus on building efficient and high-quality mobile applications using **Kotlin, **Java, and **Dart*.
+Currently, I'm working at *Arshikweb IT Solution*, where I focus on building efficient and high-quality mobile applications using **Kotlin**, **Java**, and **Dart**.

 Explore my repositories, and feel free to connect with me if you have any questions or collaborations in mind!